psq0421/SIQI/README.md

 6. Each member reads the task and previous outputs; the coordinator produces the synthesis.
 7. Stop at any time or delete the local collaboration history.

+### Use local speech and OCR

+1. Open **Lab → Model Market** and filter by **Text to speech**, **Speech to text**, or **OCR**.
+2. Only entries marked as having a bundled on-device runtime can execute directly.
+An **official files only** entry is never passed to an incompatible runtime.
+3. After installing Supertonic 3, long-press any AI reply and select **Read aloud**.
+4. After installing a compatible ASR model, tap the microphone beside the composer to record, then tap again to stop and transcribe.
+5. After installing a Qwen3.5 or Gemma 4 model with its vision projector, tap the image-recognition button and select a gallery image or screenshot.
+6. Recording, transcription, OCR, and speech synthesis remain local.
+A remote request occurs only if the user later sends composer content through a remote chat model.

 ## Local data layout

 - `shared_preferences`: lightweight settings;